MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-policy-packages.md

 ## What is a policy package?

 Policy packages let you control Teams features that you want to allow or restrict for specific sets of people across your organization.
-Each policy package in Teams is designed around a user role and includes policies and policy settings that support that role.
+Each policy package in Teams is designed around a user role and includes policies and policy settings that support the collaboration and communication activities that are typical for that role.

 Teams currently includes the following policy packages.